aftabanjum4451/Coronavirus-Tweets-NLP--Multi-class-Text-Classification/README.md

 - **Gradient Boosting Classifier (GBC)**
 - **Random Forest (RF)**

-Among those RF and GBC perfume well on this data set.
-Then I optimized the **hyper-parameters** of RF by using **Randomized Search CV**.
+Among these, RF and GBC perfom well on this data set.
+After that, I optimized the **hyper-parameters** of RF by using **Randomized Search CV**.

 ## version 2
-In this module following model and techniques has been implemented
+In this module, the given below model and techniques have been implemented
 - **Feed Forward Neural Network**
 - **Data imbalance techniques**

 From the graphical illustration of data analysis techniques, we can see that data set falls in data imbalance category.
-In-order to overcome this issue I used the class weights technique.
-At the end I designed the neural network architecture and trained the model and listed the classification report to see the performance of the model.
+In order to overcome this issue, I used the class weights technique.
+At the end, I designed the neural network architecture and trained the model and listed the classification report to see the performance of the model.

-## varsion 3
+## version 3
-In the 3rd variant I did another experiment rather than combining the similar classes into single class that I was doing in the above variants.
-Instead, I used them as a separate classes and trained the deep leering model.
+In the 3rd variant, instead of combining the similar classes into single class, that was done in earlier variants, I used them as separate classes and trained the deep learning model.

 ## How to Run The Code
-All the code and comments are listed the jupyter notbook (NLP-covid-19 -Text Classification.ipynb)
+All the code and comments are listed in the jupyter notbook (NLP-covid-19 -Text Classification.ipynb)